AbbVie Inc. (NYSE:ABBV) Stake Boosted by Meridian Wealth Management LLC

 Meridian Wealth Management LLC increased its position in shares of AbbVie Inc. (NYSE:ABBV) by 14.6% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The fund owned 40,051 shares of the company’s stock after purchasing an additional 5,099 shares during the quarter.
 Meridian Wealth Management LLC’s holdings in AbbVie were worth $4,511,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also recently made changes to their positions in the company.
-Alpha DNA Investment Management LLC bought a new position in AbbVie during the fourth quarter worth $33,000.
-ShoreHaven Wealth Partners LLC lifted its stake in AbbVie by 150.4% during the first quarter.
-ShoreHaven Wealth Partners LLC now owns 318 shares of the company’s stock worth $35,000 after purchasing an additional 191 shares during the last quarter.
+A number of other institutional investors and hedge funds have also recently made changes to their positions in the stock.
+Alpha DNA Investment Management LLC bought a new stake in AbbVie in the fourth quarter valued at $33,000.
+ShoreHaven Wealth Partners LLC lifted its stake in AbbVie by 150.4% in the first quarter.
+ShoreHaven Wealth Partners LLC now owns 318 shares of the company’s stock valued at $35,000 after buying an additional 191 shares during the last quarter.
 KB Financial Partners LLC bought a new stake in AbbVie in the first quarter valued at $37,000.
 Wealthcare Capital Management LLC bought a new stake in AbbVie in the first quarter valued at $45,000.
 Finally, Loomis Sayles & Co.
 L P lifted its stake in AbbVie by 24.1% in the first quarter.
 Loomis Sayles & Co.
 L P now owns 459 shares of the company’s stock valued at $50,000 after buying an additional 89 shares during the last quarter.
 Hedge funds and other institutional investors own 65.98% of the company’s stock.

 A number of equities research analysts have issued reports on the company.
-Daiwa Capital Markets assumed coverage on AbbVie in a research note on Friday, July 2nd.
-They issued an “outperform” rating on the stock.
-Barclays raised their target price on AbbVie from $105.00 to $112.00 and gave the company an “equal weight” rating in a research note on Monday.
-Piper Sandler raised their target price on AbbVie from $120.00 to $124.00 and gave the company an “overweight” rating in a research note on Friday, April 30th.
-BMO Capital Markets raised their target price on AbbVie from $127.00 to $129.00 and gave the company an “outperform” rating in a research note on Monday, May 3rd.
-Finally, SVB Leerink raised their price target on AbbVie from $144.00 to $145.00 and gave the company an “outperform” rating in a report on Monday.
+Royal Bank of Canada assumed coverage on AbbVie in a research note on Wednesday, April 7th.
+They issued a $135.00 target price on the stock.
+Truist Securities assumed coverage on AbbVie in a research note on Tuesday, July 27th.
+They issued a “buy” rating and a $117.00 target price on the stock.
+SVB Leerink raised their target price on AbbVie from $144.00 to $145.00 and gave the company an “outperform” rating in a research note on Monday.
+Barclays raised their price target on AbbVie from $105.00 to $112.00 and gave the company an “equal weight” rating in a report on Monday.
+Finally, Piper Sandler raised their price target on AbbVie from $120.00 to $124.00 and gave the company an “overweight” rating in a report on Friday, April 30th.
 One research analyst has rated the stock with a sell rating, two have assigned a hold rating and thirteen have given a buy rating to the stock.
 AbbVie currently has an average rating of “Buy” and an average target price of $120.72.

 AbbVie (NYSE:ABBV) last released its earnings results on Thursday, July 29th.
 The company reported $3.11 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.09 by $0.02.
 The firm had revenue of $13.96 billion for the quarter, compared to analyst estimates of $13.64 billion.
 AbbVie had a return on equity of 150.27% and a net margin of 12.40%.
 AbbVie’s revenue was up 33.9% compared to the same quarter last year.
 During the same period in the previous year, the company earned $2.34 earnings per share.
 As a group, research analysts expect that AbbVie Inc. will post 12.6 earnings per share for the current year.